Exploring different subtypes of recurrent event Cox-regression models in modelling lifetime default risk: A tutorial: Time-dependent ROC-analysis for survival models

 Similarly, one may adjust the estimator $\hat{F}_M(m)$ of the cumulative marker distribution $F_M(m)$ towards aligning with the structure of the MAA-estimator in \autoref{eq:S_NN_estimator_meanAdj}, which now operates at the spell-level instead of marker-level.
 This implies taking the spell-level average $m_v$ of those markers $m_{ijt}$ for $t_{ij}=v=1,\dots, T_{ij}$ of each $(i,j)$ that are at or below a given cut-off, whereafter the average is taken again across these estimates.
 We define this quantity as the

 We shall label the application of these mean-adjusted quantities from \crefrange{eq:S_NN_estimator_meanAdj}{eq:marker_CDF_meanAdj} as the "clustered tROC-extension" of time-dependent ROC-analysis.
-An application hereof (called the \texttt{tROC.multi()}-function) is developed in R, which can be found in the codebase by \citet{botha2025recurrencySourcecode} in script 0b(iii).
+An application hereof (called the \texttt{tROC.multi()}-function) is developed in R, which can be found in the codebase maintained by \citet{botha2025recurrencySourcecode} in script 0b(iii).
+Future work can surely investigate the statistical properties of this clustered tROC-extension; our focus remains on conducting a pedagogical benchmark study.